jordancrouch/there-and-back-again/README.md

 #### Maps

-Static and/or interactive maps would also serve as a way to give the user additional relevant information relating to each journal.
-Whether it is to illustrate the distance between locations, or so that they are able to get a better understanding of local geography, or even just to search for their own points of interest around destinations.
+Static and/or interactive maps would also serve to give the user additional relevant information relating to each journal.
+Whether it is to illustrate the distance between locations, or so that they can get a better understanding of local geography, or even just to search for their own points of interest around destinations.

 ## Technologies Used